Dooders/Dooders/docs/Dooder.md

 ***This page is a work-in-progress***

 A Dooder is the primary agent object in the [simulation](Simulation.md).
-An agent is defined as an entity that has causal power, in other words, it has the ability to interact with its environment.[^1]
+An agent is defined as an entity that has causal power, in other words, it has the ability to interact with its environment.

 Another way of thinking about it is an agent can take in information and use that to increase its survivability.
-Naturally, an agent's causal power increases as its ability to evaluate information also increases.[^2]
+Naturally, an agent's causal power increases as its ability to evaluate information also increases.

 ### Laws